awsdocs/amazon-migrationhub-user-guide/doc_source/network-diagram-how-to.md

 Selected servers are shown in a list in the same pane as the server details\.
 You can toggle back and forth between the server details view and the selected server list view by choosing the server icon\.

 After you select one or more servers, you can create an application, or add to an existing one, by choosing **Group as application**\.
 You can add a descriptive tag to the selected servers by choosing **Add tag** from the **Actions ** menu\.
 Doing so shows a dialog box where you can type a value for **Key**, and optionally a value for **Value**\.
-For more information, see [Grouping Servers as Applications from the Network Diagram](discovery-wt-discover.md#discovery-wt-group-as-applications-net-diagram.title)\.
+For more information, see [Grouping servers as applications from the network diagram](discovery-wt-discover.md#discovery-wt-group-as-applications-net-diagram)\.